-We chose a range twice as large as in HSE06 since our previous work indicated that HSE06 was somewhat too short ranged.\cite{hellgrenbaima17} The local hybrid potential for solids was generated from an extension of a molecular code for solving the LSS equation.\cite{localrpa} The $GW$ self-energy was subsequently evaluated using the YAMBO code.\cite{yambo1,yambo2} For the optimization procedure of Eq.~(\ref{opt}) we used the VASP code.
-We sampled the Brillouin zone with a $12\times 12\times 6$ $k$-point grid and used a plane-wave cutoff of 80 Ry (QE) and 380 eV (VASP).
-Around 360 unoccupied bands where included in the $GW$ self-energy.
+We chose a range twice as large as in HSE06 since our previous work on TiSe$_2$ indicated that HSE06 was somewhat too short ranged.\cite{hellgrenbaima17} The local hybrid potential was calculated with QE using an iterative algorithm for solving the LSS integral equation (Eq. (\ref{exxlss})) (see Ref. \onlinecite{localrpa} for further details).
+The $GW$ self-energy was subsequently evaluated using the YAMBO code with full frequency integration.\cite{yambo1,yambo2} For testing the optimization scheme in Eq.~(\ref{opt}) we switched to the VASP code which allows the self-energy to be evaluated with a hybrid $G_0$.
+Agreement between different codes that use different numerical techniques and pseudopotentials is still hard to achieve within $GW$.\cite{PhysRevB.90.075125,RANGEL2020107242} Nevertheless, for Ar and c-BN, results on the PBE-$G_0W_0$ level agree within 0.05 eV.
+For the $pd$ gapped systems we found variations up to 0.1 eV (TiS$_2$ and TiSe$_2$) and 0.2 eV (ScN), which should be taken into account when comparing the different schemes.
+We used a $12\times 12\times 6$ and $10\times 10\times 4$ $k$-point grid for TiSe$_2$ and TiS$_2$ respectively.
+Up to 500 unoccupied bands where included in the self-energy.